A homemade cheese log rolled in crushed spices is a gourmet party appetizer choice. A rich, creamy amuse bouche.

 Step 1

-Crush Spices into the desired size.
+Crush spices into the desired size.
 I like them a bit more coarse.
-Fine crushed spices hold better on the cheese.
+Finely crushed spices hold better on the cheese.

 Step 2